Cancel search

 How can we improve it?

-#6 edithasimon 4 months ago
+#6 edithasimon a year ago

 While the HP W800 is a solid printer, achieving archival museum-quality digital prints with color permanence often depends on factors like the quality of ink, paper, and canvas used.